ericbrooke/toJavaFromRuby/Glossary.md

 * Package - A package is a namespace that organizes a set of related classes and interfaces.
 * Casting - Convert a variable or object to another "type".
 For objects only works if the other type is part of the inheritance tree.
 * Autoboxing & Unboxing
+* Method Overloading - Within the same class, you can create two methods of the same name but differs in the number of arguments and their types.
+This is called method overloading.
+Note that changing the return type alone is not allowed to overload a method.
+You should change the parameters signature if needed.
+* Method overriding - occurs when a class inherits a method from a super class but provides its own implementation of that method.